NEW WESTMINSTER’S RESPONSE TO COVID-19

 - Massey Theatre – New Westminster’s community theatre.

 - Paddlewheeler Riverboat Tours – a tour boat company that offers trips along the Fraser River.

 - Queens Park – a large and popular urban park.

 - Westminster Quay – a waterfront development built around the time of Expo ’86 in the mid-1980s that includes a walkway along the Fraser River, the River Market shopping centre and a number of restaurants.

 New Westminster Festivals & Events

-New Westminster hosts a number of great events over the course of the year.
+In years when there isn’t a pandemic, New Westminster typically hosts a number of great events over the course of the year.
 Some of our favourites include the following (all of which are free!):